fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/en/part3b.md

 #### Render

-Note: When you attempt to deploy your backend to Render, make sure you have a seperate repository for the backend and deploy that github repo through Render, attempting to deploy through your Fullstackopen repository will often throw "ERR path ....package.json".
+Note: When you attempt to deploy your backend to Render, make sure you have a separate repository for the backend and deploy that github repo through Render, attempting to deploy through your Fullstackopen repository will often throw "ERR path ....package.json".

 In case of Render, the scripts look like the following